tildetown/rodo/README.md

 # Todos

 - **Really weird bug to solve**: `~/.rodo/todo.txt`'s file permissions change from `rw-------` to `rw-rw-r--` or `rw-rw-rw` after being modified
-    - For example, run `touch somefile.txt` to create a file
+    - For example, run `touch somefile.txt` to create a file in your home directory
+    - Open a Racket REPL while in your home directory
     - Run the following to set `600` file permissions on the file:
     ```racket
     (file-or-directory-permissions "somefile.txt" #o600)